nus-cs2103-AY2122S2/ip/docs/README.md

 Any string tag could be given to a todo task.
 To tag, a task number needs to be specified, followed by a tag string.
+A tag string can only support one word string.

 Example of usage: